tsjensen/sercoll/README.md

 *Sercoll* requires at least JDK 6.
 It has no dependencies on other libraries.

+## Status

+This is work in progress. *Sercoll* is not yet complete (some classes are missing), and also poorly tested as yet.
+This notice will be updated once *sercoll* has stabilized sufficiently to be ready for production use.

 ## Integration

 *Sercoll* is distributed through [Maven Central](http://search.maven.org/#search|gav|1|g%3Acom.thomasjensen.sercoll), so you can just use it in your build. *Sercoll* uses [semantic versioning](http://semver.org/), so you can safely include the latest of a major version.